kadir014/nova-physics/BUILDING.md

 cd "C:\...\nova-physics"
 ```

-Run Nova Physics's build system with `example` command, it will detect the missing dependencies and download them on the fly.
+Run Nova Physics's build system with `examples` command, it will detect the missing dependencies and download them on the fly.
 ```
 python nova_builder.py examples
 ```